leoafarias/fvm/README.md

     $ fvm remove <version>

-Removes all Flutter versions, and channels
+Removes all Flutter versions except the active one

-    $ fvm clean
+    $ fvm shake